johlym/tournament/README.md

 * Since player `ID` numbers are unique, an `ID` of a deleted player will never belong to another player so in its place you'll see `[DELETED]`.

+* Missing data will likely always return an exception.

+* I opted to do some of the data manipulation in the app for the swiss pairings, versus in the database query.
+My testing shows there was no performance improvement using the latter.